 7. What do you mean by expected standard?

-Answer: the Expected standard is a realistic one and should be attained at all circumstance and future adjustment has been taken into consideration.
+The Expected standard is a realistic one and should be attained under all circumstances and future adjustment has been taken into consideration.

-8. State two common object of budgetary control and standard cost accounting?
+8. State two common objects of budgetary control and standard cost accounting?

 - Maximum utilization of the resource